maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 - A **connector** represents the display sink, such as `eDP-1`.
 - A **mode** defines dimensions, refresh and timings.

-An atomic commit proposes the complete next state.
-The kernel validates it, then applies all accepted properties as one coherent update.
-OpenGL or Vulkan render the application's pixels.
-KMS controls their presentation.
-Display planes may also scale or blend during scanout.
+An atomic commit proposes the complete next state, which the kernel validates before applying all accepted properties as one coherent update.
+OpenGL or Vulkan render the application's pixels, KMS controls their presentation, and display planes may scale or blend during scanout.

 ## 11. Why the stages overlap